 Early Years childcare support is expanding.
 Eligible working families can now apply for 30 hours of childcare to use from the term after their child turns 9 months until they reach school age.

-From September 2025, 15 hours for eligible working families will expand to 30 hours, meaning eligible working parents can now apply for 30 hours of childcare from the term after their child turns 9 months until they reach school age.
+Since September 2025, 15 hours for eligible working families has expanded to 30 hours, meaning eligible working parents can apply for 30 hours of childcare from the term after their child turns 9 months until they reach school age.

-If you are not eligible for the working parent offer you may be entitled to 15 hours early learning for families receiving some additional forms of support including;
+If you are not eligible for the working parent offer you may be entitled to 15 hours Early Learning for 2 year olds if you receive any of the following;

 - Income Support